rcmdnk/Slack-gas/README.md

     * Select time of day: `0 am to 1 am`

 This trigger runs the job between 0 am to 1 am every day.

+## More comments on parameters

+### SAVE_MESSAGE_JASON

+Google Apps Script's job has a time limit of 6 min.
+It is too short to retrieve many messages at once.

+If `SAVE_MESSAGE_JASON` is true, about 100 messages are the upper limit to be done in 6 min.

+If you don't have so much messages or want to retrieve only the recent and set short `COVERAGE` value, it may not a problem.

+Otherwise, set `MAX_MESSAGES` as 50~100 and run the job sometime until all messages can be retrieved.

+These full message information may not be needed or you can obtain by the export function of the slack.

+Therefore, `SAVE_MESSAGE_JSON = false` is recommended for most cases.

+If your workspace have a few posts per day, you can set `SAVE_MESSAGE_JSON=false` for the daily job.

+### FULL_CHECK/COVERAGE

+If `FULL_CHECK = false`, only newer messages than the latest message in the channel retrieved in the Sheet.

+It means if the thread starts before the latest message, messages in the thread can not be retrieved even if they are newer than the latest message.